- Search The Registry

 - My Account

-In June 2008, the Hiroshima Convention was held under the theme of "Black Studies and Peace," and in June 2009, the Kyoto Convention was held under the theme of "Thinking about the Background and Significance of the Birth of the New President of the United States."
+In June 2008, the Hiroshima Convention was held under the theme of "Black Studies and Peace," In June 2009, the Kyoto Convention was held under the theme of "Thinking about the Background and Significance of the Birth of the New President of the United States."
 Held the 60th Anniversary Convention in Kyoto and invited representative researchers in the field from inside and outside the country to give a keynote speech.
 Since then, the annual conference has been actively engaged in academic activities by inviting members and prominent speakers from inside and outside the country.
-Currently, the Society is composed of researchers, faculty members, graduate students, undergraduate students, and the general public living in Hokkaido and Okinawa, as well as overseas.
+Currently, the Society comprises researchers, faculty members, graduate students, undergraduate students, and the general public living in Hokkaido and Okinawa, as well as overseas.

 JBHA is active in various regions, such as Africa, the United States, the Caribbean, Europe, and Japan.
 We hold regular meetings and national conventions (June) and publish the journal "Black Studies" (once a year) and newsletter (twice a year).
 The "Black Research Society" was renamed "Black Research Society" on June 26, 2016, and took a new step.
 Toru Kiuchi is the current president of the Japan Black Studies Association.
 On June 18, 2020, he issued a letter to JBSA members addressing the killing of George Floyd in Minneapolis.